 Annapolis Royal Tidal Power Station is North America's only tidal power generating station which harnesses the powerful tides of the Bay of Fundy, through the Annapolis River.
 The Station employs the largest straight-flow turbine in the world to generate more than 30 million kilowatt-hours per year, enough electricity to power 4500 homes.
 Tours are available to the public from May to September.
 The tidal power station is also home to the Annapolis Royal Visitor Information Center.

-Upper Clements Family Amusement and Wildlife Theme Park features live animators, musical entertainment, local food vendors, a waterslide, rollercoaster and much more!
+Upper Clements Family Amusement and Adventure Park features live animators, musical entertainment, local food vendors, a waterslide, rollercoaster and much more!
 Located just across the street, the new Adventure Park offer an experience like no other.
 With 14 zip lines and more than 43 challenge courses and elevated bridges, go from tree to tree through a beautiful, natural forest setting.
 It's a great way to spend the day.

 If you love finding the perfect fresh local fruit or vegetables, the Annapolis Royal Farmers & Traders Market should be on your list.
 Held Saturday mornings from May to September, you'll also enjoy watching local entertainers and shopping for collectibles created by talented local artisans and crafters.